-For instance, if your baby is just starting to crawl or walk, there is no need for childproofing high cabinets.
+For instance, if your baby is starting to crawl or walk, there is no need for childproofing high cabinets.
 Instead, focus on securing the lower cabinets and drawers, which they can easily access.
 Protect anything fragile like glasses and plates and isolate cleaning detergents.
-More babyproofing tips you can find listed below, starting with the two most dangerous house areas – the kitchen & bathroom!
+More babyproofing tips you can find listed below, starting with the two most dangerous house areas – the kitchen and bathroom!

 Kitchen proofing hacks

 Among all rooms, the kitchen might be the most dangerous place for a little child.
-Sharp cutlery, the oven, shelves and many fragile objects can put your toddler at risk.
+Sharp cutlery, the oven, shelves, and many fragile objects can put your toddler at risk.
 So this is a good place to start your home babyproofing project.
 Here’s how you can make your kitchen a safer place for your kids:

 - Put things out of reach – The first and easiest thing to do is to put away everything fragile, as well as dangerous.
 Any cutlery can be, and should be, moved to a place that’s impossible to reach.
 Pans should be pushed on the inside of the countertop with the handles inwards.
-You can store those items in the upper cabinets for now, so there is no easy access to them.
+You can store those items in the upper cabinets, for now, so there is no easy access to them.

 - Invest in child safety locks – If there is no way to move things around or there is insufficient space, then you can get some safety locks for the cupboards, drawers, fridge and even the rubbish bin.
 This may be a little inconvenient at first, but over time you will get used to it.

 - Invest in safety gates – We suggest buying safety gates that will stop your kids from getting to the kitchen, stairs and other risky areas.
-That way you’ll feel calm knowing you don’t have to keep an eye on them all the time.
+That way, you’ll feel calm knowing you don’t have to keep an eye on them all the time.

 - Keep kids away from hot food and drinks – A child’s skin isn’t like ours.
-It’s very easy for them to get burnt.
+It’s effortless for them to get burnt.
 Even hot coffee and tea can pose a threat to the gentle baby skin.
 Therefore, wiping spills from food or beverage quickly and keeping kids away from the affected areas is also a good idea.
 It would be easier to make a safe area for your kids in which you can let them play while you do your chores in the kitchen.

 - Detergents and pesticides must be locked – Free access to cleaning detergents is a definitive no. Make sure to either remove or lock the cabinet with cleaning products.
 There is also the option of buying detergents with child-resistant caps.
-This way you can ensure that the kid won’t be able to open them if they somehow get to them.
+This way, you can ensure that the kid won’t be able to open them if they somehow get to them.

 - Secure dangerous loose cables – We would also suggest keeping cables on top of countertops, preferably neatly rolled in corners.
 Try to plug them only when necessary.
 It’s fairly easy for a kid to pull on a cable and get hurt.
 Check and take care of any exposed wires, too.